WhaleConnect/whaleconnect/main/src/README.md

 Name | Short for | Contains
 --- | --- | ---
-`btutil` | Bluetooth Utilities | Various Bluetooth functions for Windows and Linux `error` | - | Facilities to convert error codes to descriptions, used with `errorlist.cpp` `errorlist.cpp`\* | - | A lookup table which maps numeric error codes to their readable descriptions `formatcompat.hpp` | Format Compatibility | Polyfill for `std::format` with {fmt} for non-C++20 complete compilers
+`btutils` | Bluetooth Utilities | Various Bluetooth functions for Windows and Linux `coreutils` | Core Utilities | Wrappers around API/standard library functions `error` | - | Facilities to convert error codes to descriptions, used with `errorlist.cpp` `errorlist.cpp`\* | - | A lookup table which maps numeric error codes to their readable descriptions `formatcompat.hpp` | Format Compatibility | Polyfill for `std::format` with {fmt} for non-C++20 complete compilers